Subcontrabassoon Mk3 Design Explorer

 Bass Section

-fifteenth, sixteenth, seventeenth, and eighteenth joints
+fifteenth, sixteenth, seventeenth, and Owen joints

 • roughly corresponds acoustically to the lower two-thirds of the bassoon’s long joint